Snow goose: Migration

 Snow geese breed from late May to mid-August, but they leave their nesting areas and spend more than half the year on their migration to-and-from warmer wintering areas.
 During spring migration (the reverse migration), large flocks of snow geese fly very high and migrate in large numbers along narrow corridors, more than 3000 mi from traditional wintering areas to the tundra.

 The lesser snow goose travels through the Central Flyway, Mississippi Flyway, and Pacific Flyway across prairie and rich farmland to their wintering grounds on grassland and agricultural fields across the United States and Mexico, especially the Gulf coastal plain.
 The larger and less numerous greater snow goose travels through the Atlantic Flyway and winters on a relatively more restricted range on the Atlantic coastal plain.
 Traditionally, lesser snow geese wintered in coastal marsh areas where they used their short but strong bills to dig up the roots of marsh grasses for food.
 However, they have also since shifted inland towards agricultural areas, likely the cause behind the unsustainable population increase in the 20th century.
 This shift may help to contribute to increased goose survival rates, leading to overgrazing on tundra breeding grounds.

 In March 2015, 2,000 snow geese were killed in northern Idaho from an avian cholera epidemic while flying their spring migration to northern Canada.

 Vagrancy

 The snow goose is a rare vagrant to Europe, but escapes from collections have occurred, and it is an occasional feral breeder.
-Snow geese are visitors to the British Isles where they are seen regularly among flocks of brant, barnacle goose, and greater white-fronted goose.
-There is also a feral population in Scotland from which many vagrant birds in Britain seem to derive.
+Snow geese are visitors to the British Isles, where they are seen regularly among flocks of brant, barnacle goose, and greater white-fronted goose.
+Also, a feral population occurs in Scotland from which many vagrant birds in Britain seem to derive.

-Around 2015, a small group of 3–5 snow geese landed on the north shore of O'ahu.
+Around 2015, a small group of three to five snow geese landed on the north shore of O'ahu.
 They were seen and photographed several times over the course of 3–4 months.

 In Central America, vagrants are frequently encountered during winter.